How Can a Creditor Try to Collect on a Debt in California?

 After Charge-Off, the creditor will likely transfer the debt to their internal collections unit, to an outside (third-party) collection agency, or to a collections law firm.
 The creditor may also sell the debt to an independent company who will try to collect from you.

 If the collection company is unsuccessful in receiving payment from you, the creditor’s next step will be to file a lawsuit.
-Their goal is to motivate you to pay or work-out payment terms, or ultimately, to obtain a judgment against you.
+Their goal is to motivate you to pay or work out payment terms or, ultimately, to obtain a judgment against you.
 After a lawsuit is filed, the creditor must serve the paperwork on you and you will then have an opportunity to answer to the lawsuit stating your defenses.
 If you do not file an answer timely, the creditor may win the suit by your default, and then obtain a court judgment against you.

 With a judgment the creditor has at least three ways to collect the money against your will.

-• Garnishing your wages.
+1. Garnishing your wages.
 A wage garnishment means that a portion of your paycheck will be paid to the creditor until the debt is satisfied.

-• Levying your bank account.
+2. Levying your bank account.
 A levy against your bank account means that the creditor will be able to seize money right out of your account to satisfy the debt.
 (Note, some bank assets are automatically protected.)

-• Filing an Abstract of Judgment.
+3. Filing an Abstract of Judgment.
 When an Abstract of Judgment is filed in a county in which you own real estate, a lien (“judgment lien”) will be created against that property.
 So, if you try to sell or refinance the property, the debt will need to be paid before the transaction can be completed.
 Also, if you do not own real estate in that county, but later try to buy some, the purchase will not be allowed (by a title insurance company) until the debt is paid.

 It is important to note that creditors are subject to certain laws and regulations when it comes to collecting debts.
 For instance, creditors are prohibited from harassing or threatening those who owe money.
 Furthermore, creditors must not provide false information and must follow certain procedures when garnishing wages or levying assets.